Youngonesworks/Lightspeed/readme.md

 Lightspeed is a lightweight communication solution for distributed Laravel applications inspired by gRPC.
 Without Protocol buffers.

 What Lightspeed essentially does is run your normal routes, but streams the output over a TCP socket.
-The data is encrypted as [CBOR](https://cbor.io/).
+The data is encoded as [CBOR](https://cbor.io/).

 ## Installation